iMissile/Self.Writing/Notes/DataScience_notes.md

 Function ggiraph is provided with arguments width_svg and height_svg, these will define the aspect ration.
 Then you can use argument width (0 < width < 1) that will be use to scale size of the plot in the html page.
 If you want it to be non responsive, use `use_widget_size` to force usage of htmlwidget width and height.
 	- `data_id` должен быть типа `character`
+	- [Foreign characters in tooltip #96 {Closed}](https://github.com/davidgohel/ggiraph/issues/96). Решение: Maybe it will help, it works fine with `stringi` by converting name to UTF-8 and escaping unicode in tooltip: `stringi::stri_escape_unicode`.
 - [XML parsing made easy: is that podcast getting longer?](https://nsaunders.wordpress.com/2017/10/12/xml-parsing-made-easy-is-that-podcast-getting-longer/)
 - Бывший JoyPlot: [Introduction to ggridges](https://cran.r-project.org/web/packages/ggridges/vignettes/introduction.html)
 - [GitHub Streak: Round Four](http://dirk.eddelbuettel.com/blog/2017/10/12/#github_oct2016_oct2017)